jovibor/HexCtrl/README.md

 The second member is the index of the byte be displayed.
 And the third is the actual byte, that you have to set in response.

 ### [](#)Virtual Handler
-If `enMode` member of `HEXDATASTRUCT` is set to `HEXDATAMODEEN::HEXVIRTUAL` then all the data routine will be done through `HEXDATASTRUCT::pHexVirtual` pointer.<br>
+If `enMode` member of `HEXDATASTRUCT` is set to `HEXDATAMODE::DATA_VIRTUAL` then all the data routine will be done through `HEXDATASTRUCT::pHexVirtual` pointer.<br>
 This pointer is of type `IHexVirtual` class, which is a pure abstract base class.
 You have to derive your own class from it and implement all its public methods: